jimeh/git-aware-prompt/README.md

 name displayed in your terminal prompt.
 When you're not in a Git working directory, your prompt works like normal.

+This fork also shows you how far your local branch is **ahead** or **behind** the repository's branch.

 ![Git Branch in Prompt](https://raw.github.com/joeytwiddle/git-aware-prompt/master/preview.png)

-This fork of `git-aware-prompt` can show how far your local branch is *ahead* or *behind* the original.
+> `<3` indicates that the local branch is 3 commits behind the upstream/remote branch, and could be updated.

-> `*2` indicates that the branch is dirty, with 2 files modified but uncommitted.
-(This feature was in the original but no longer appears for untracked files.)
+> `*2` indicates that the branch is now dirty, with 2 files modified but not committed.

-> `>1` indicates that the local branch has 1 commit which has not yet been pushed to the upstream/remote branch.
+> `>1` indicates that the local branch has 1 commit which has not yet been pushed.

-> `<3` indicates that the local branch is 3 commits behind the upstream/remote branch, and could be updated with `git merge origin/master`.

-The symbols (or "marks") can be changed by editing the `prompt.sh` file directly.
-The numbers or the marks can be omitted by removing the `_count` or `_mark` variables from the `PS1` prompt below.
+The symbols (or "markers") can be changed by editing the `prompt.sh` file directly.
+The numbers or the markers can be omitted by removing the `_count` or `_mark` variables from the `PS1` prompt below.

 ## Installation